neuropsychology/NeuroKit.py/docs/index.rst

 Questions?
 Help?
 Movie Recommendations?
 ------------------------------------------

-Do it on the dedicated chat!
+Do it on the dedicated chats!

 - General: |Gitter|_
 - Biosignals: |Gitter|_